Object

 ⚠️

-This mutates the original object.
+Mutable: This function mutates the original object.
+Use toSet for an immutable version.

 Syntax